Cloud-Code-AI/kaizen/README.md

   </a>
 </p>

-# CloudCode
+# Kaizen

-CloudCode is an open-source project that helps teams ensure quality in their software delivery by providing a suite of tools for code review, test generation, and end-to-end testing.
+Kaizen is an open-source project that helps teams ensure quality in their software delivery by providing a suite of tools for code review, test generation, and end-to-end testing.
 It integrates with your existing code repositories and workflows, allowing you to streamline your software development process.

 ## Features

+### End-to-End Testing

+CloudCode generates comprehensive end-to-end tests based on your application's code and documentation.
+These tests ensure that your application functions correctly from start to finish, catching regressions and edge cases that may have been overlooked during development.

 ### Code Review

 CloudCode automatically reviews pull requests, summarizing code changes, and providing insightful feedback on potential issues or areas of improvement.
 It leverages advanced natural language processing techniques to understand the context and implications of the code changes.

-### End-to-End Testing

-CloudCode generates comprehensive end-to-end tests based on your application's code and documentation.
-These tests ensure that your application functions correctly from start to finish, catching regressions and edge cases that may have been overlooked during development.

 ### RAGify